 The EU Commission has advised that all EU product suppliers who currently rely on a UK Notified Body for certification of conformity to support their product declaration for ‘CE’ marking purposes, need to obtain an alternative EU Notified Body in preparation for Brexit.

 If your business currently relies on a UK Notified Body, you need to either:

 - Transfer your files from UK NB to an EU 27 Notified Body

-The UK has indicated that in the case of a 'no deal Brexit' when the UK leaves the EU, all UK Notified Bodies will become UK Approved Bodies’.
+The UK has indicated that in the case of a 'disorderedly Brexit' when the UK leaves the EU, all UK Notified Bodies will become UK Approved Bodies’.
 It also intends to bring in a UK equivalent to ‘CE’ marking called 'UKCA' marking which will be required instead of 'CE' marking to access the UK market.

-The EU Commission published guidance "Notice to stakeholders: Withdrawal of the United Kingdom and EU rules in the field of industrial products" in January 2018 which confirmed that UK Notified Bodies will lose their status as EU Notified bodies when the UK leaves the EU and outlines the changes for economic operators such as the manufacturer, the importer, the distributor and the authorised representative in the supply chain.
-They published further guidance "Questions and answers related to the United Kingdom's withdrawal from the European Union with regard to industrial products" in February 2019 which gives further information in relation to industrial products in the event of the UK leaving the EU without a ratified withdrawal agreement or ordered transition period.
+The EU Commission published guidance "Notice to stakeholders: Withdrawal of the United Kingdom and EU rules in the field of industrial products" in January 2018 which confirmed that UK Notified Bodies will lose their status as EU Notified Bodies when the UK leaves the EU and outlines the changes for economic operators such as the manufacturer, the importer, the distributor and the authorised representative in the supply chain.
+The Commission published further guidance "Questions and answers related to the United Kingdom's withdrawal from the European Union with regard to industrial products" in February 2019 which provides further information in relation to industrial products in the event of the UK leaving the EU without a ratified withdrawal agreement or ordered transition period.

 More information on CE marking, conformity assessment and certification is available at dbei.gov.ie/brexitready